ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Latin America Folder/Introduction to Latin America Notes.md

 ### Conclusion
 In New Spain, the Roman Catholic Church became a very important and omnipotent institution in the process of building an empire and as an integral part of the empire.

+## End of the Spanish empire

+by the turn of the 19th century the Spanish empire was coming to an end.
+The problems of running an empire of running an empire of 16 million people over 300 years was tearing the empire apart, so the empire needed inform. the world was in a transition period
+- end of napoleons
+- end of mercantilism
+- emergence of the British empire
+- world has changed but Spain had not kept up

+In 1911 the Spanish American war marked end of Spanish empire and beginning of the American Empire.
+In Latin America the real date of independence with the **independence movement of 1820** and the end of the Spanish influence.
+However, the decline of the Spanish empire was gradual beginning with the age of enlightenment.

+### What Was wrong with the Spanish empire
+- after 300 years of Spanish rule in the new world the Spanish empire was disintegrate
+- Spain needed its empire more that the empire needed Spain

+Problems of the Spanish empire
+1. the colonial administration/ council of indies was both corrupt and inefficient in running the empire
+2. Spain's economy languished in misery because of its economic problems.
+Spain was undergoing a transformation from mercantilism to free trade .despite the reconstruction of the economy of Charles the iii, the economy did not improve and Spain became poor.
+3. there was a problem with the Spanish monarch or the lack of one, due to the defeat of Spain by napoleons there were foreign monarchs.
+Spain needed a strong Spanish king to keep the empire together, but Spain did not get one
+4. the roman catholic church was too closely linked to the state and become too wealthy and powerful, meddling in the affairs of the state
+5. in new Spain, the conflict was between the creoles and the Peninsulars, which created class problems and administrative problems.
+6. the spanish taxation system lead to rebellions and protest from Argentina to venizaual. it was the principle of the taxation system and not hte amount.
+7. the influence of the enlightenment had an impact on the leaders of new Spain such as Simon Bolivar and martin. the American and French revolutions provided an example of revolution.
+8. the Spanish navy was defeated by the British beginning with Cape St.Vincent in 1797 and ending with lord nelson's victory at Trafalgar in 1805. it impossible to have an empire without a navy there

 ## Part 5:
 ### Bolivar
 >[!quote]